 Monica is in charge of all things program related.
 Contact her to learn how to sign up a young musician, or have MVM come to your school or program.
 Monica is finishing up her graduate degree in Marriage, Child, and Family Therapy at Lewis & Clark where her focus is on Somatic and Expressive Art Therapies.
 She runs many of our groups in residential treatment centers using music as a therapeutic tool to transform difficult emotions and trauma into a positive and empowering experience.
 Monica is a multi-talented musician, performer, singer-songwriter, and recording engineer with years of experience working with youth in the community.
 She has worked for various organizations in the Portland area including Rock n’ Roll Camp for Girls, Ethos Music, Youth Music Project, and OHSU.
 Her creative passions include songwriting, poetry, musical theatre, recording, and playing live shows under the name, Forest Veil.

 Luke is My Voice Music’s Studio Engineer and Producer.
 If you are looking for studio time and information, he is the guy to speak to.
-Luke runs weekly programs out of our studio space as well as our therapeutic program at Albertina Kerr and various rock camps.
-He is a Portland, Oregon based singer/songwriter, producer and artist manager.
+Luke runs weekly programs out of our studio space as well as our therapeutic program at Albertina Kerr, and various rock camps and other outreach programs.
+He is a Portland, Oregon based singer/songwriter and producer.
 Born in Nebraska and the son of an opera singer, he lived all over the world as a military brat before calling southern Oregon home in 1999.
 In 2009 he received a B.S. in Music Industry from the University of Southern California in Los Angeles and worked in music publishing until 2013 when he returned to Oregon.
-While in LA, he worked for Chrysalis, Bug and BMG in Film/TV and A&R as a scout and creative point person for various artists.
+While in LA, he worked for S1 Songs, Chrysalis, Bug and BMG in Film/TV and A&R as a scout and creative point person for various artists.

 Karen Mouser Darr